 Silius Italicus, Punica, book VIII, 575

-The settlement of Old Cirella
+The medieval town of Old Cirella

 The plague and the bombing

+Despite its elevated position, Old Cirella was subject to numerous raids from the sea in the 16th century.
+Notable incursions included those of the Ottoman pirate Hayreddin Barbarossa in 1534, and the fleets of Suleiman the Magnificent.
 Old Cirella then had to cope with the plague of 1656-16586 and the March 1638 earthquake that devastated the area.
-The medieval village, now in decay, then switched hands between different feudal families until it became the possession of the Catalano-Gonzaga family.
+The medieval town, which is now in a state of decay, changed hands several times between different feudal families before becoming the property of the Catalano-Gonzaga.

 The ruins of Old Cirella